 Spend a Day in Pescadero

 Stop into places that captivate you.
-Made in Pescadero is a treasure trove of local artisan's hand-crafted furniture, home décor, art, jewelry, and more.
+Made in Pescadero is a treasure trove of hand-crafted furniture, home décor, art, jewelry, and more by local artisans.

-Another ‘don't miss' is Arcangeli Grocery Company, a bakery, food store, picnic supply hub, and a source for local wine, beer, and spirits.
+Another ‘don’t miss’ is Arcangeli Grocery Company, a bakery, food store, picnic supply hub, and a source of local wine, beer, and spirits.
 The Arcangeli family began operation in 1929.
-Arcangeli is well known for its “better get there early before it's all gone” Garlic Herb Artichoke Bread.
-This is the perfect place to stock your lodging's fridge.
+Arcangeli is well known for its “better get there early before it’s all gone” Garlic Herb Artichoke Bread.
+This is the perfect place to stock your lodging fridge.

 Where to Eat in Half Moon Bay

 Half Moon Bay Coastside is the epicenter of farm-fresh and just-caught eats.
-It's almost impossible to go wrong whether you sit down, grab-and-go, or picnic on the beach.
+It’s almost impossible to go wrong whether you sit, grab-and-go, or picnic on the beach.

-Below are my favorites, but there are many to choose from on the Visit Half Moon Bay website here.
+Below are my favorites, but there are many more on the Visit Half Moon Bay website.

 - Half Moon Bay Brewing Company: Serving craft beer in the harbor since 2000.
 Sample their Kölsch, Saison, Amber Ale, IPA, Coffee Milk Stout, and Belgian Blonde.
 The patio is a ‘sip the sun down' headquarters.